thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 Installation
 ------------

-This plugin is available on the Eclipse Marketplace.
-Searching for "thymeleaf" in the marketplace should bring up this plugin, from which it will install the content assist feature.
+This plugin is available on the [Eclipse Marketplace](http://marketplace.eclipse.org/content/thymeleaf-plugin-eclipse).
+Searching for "thymeleaf" in the marketplace website or client from Eclipse will bring up this plugin for installation.

 Alternatively, you can install this plugin using the update site URL: http://www.thymeleaf.org/eclipse-plugin-update-site/